Table of Content:

 - Bite adjustment

 If you receive local anesthesia, be sure to refrain from eating until the numbness has worn off.
-Drinking is okay, so feel free to have a milkshake, yogurt or soup afterwards.
-However, avoid chewing on the tooth while you are still numb.
-You could accidentally damage your tongue or cheeks by biting them when you’re numb.
-Once the anesthesia has worn off, you may gradually start eating on the treated area.
-Typically, you should wait at least one hour to eating solids after having fillings or crowns completed.
+Drinking is okay, so feel free to have a milkshake, yogurt, or soup.
+However, avoid chewing on the tooth while you’re still numb.
+You could accidentally bite your tongue or cheeks.
+Once the anesthesia has worn off, you can slowly start to eat on the treated area.
+Typically, you should wait at least one hour prior to eating solids after having received a new filling or crown.

-It’s not unusual for your tooth or gum tissue to be sore after receiving a filling or crown.
-You may experience some minor sensitivity on the treated tooth as well.
-Keep in mind, your tooth needs some time to heal afterwards.
-Typically, this soreness and sensitivity will resolve on its own within 2 to 3 days.
-If you’re experiencing minor discomfort following your appointment, try taking an Advil or Tylenol to help out.
+It’s not unusual for your tooth and gums to be sore after receiving a filling or crown.
+You may experience some minor hot and cold sensitivity on the tooth as well.
+Keep in mind that your tooth needs some time to heal afterward.
+The soreness or sensitivity typically resolves on its own within 2 to 3 days.
+If you’re experiencing discomfort following your appointment, you can always try taking an Advil or Tylenol to help out.

-Your new filling or crown should look and function more or less like a natural tooth.
-However, it may take sometime before everything settles down into place.
-Many fillings and crowns feel slightly rough or high at the beginning.
-Typically, most restorations start to feel normal within 2 to 3 days.
-However, if you continue to have problems beyond one week, you should call us to have your tooth re-evaluated.
-Not correcting your bite can create complications such as failed filling, crown fracture or even tooth fracture!
-Luckily, a simple bite adjustment is all that is required to fix this problem in most all cases.
+Your new filling or crown should look and function less the rest of your natural teeth.
+However, it may take a few days before everything settles down into place.
+Most fillings and crowns feel slightly rough or a bit high at first.
+However, they usually start to feel normal within 2 to 3 days.
+If you’re still having issues more than one week after receiving your filling or crown, then you should contact your dentist to have your tooth evaluated.
+Ignoring bite problems can cause your filling or crown to fail or even lead to tooth fracture.
+Luckily, a simple bite adjustment is all that is required to fix this problem in most cases.